Yes, We’re in a Market Bubble — It’s Not What You Think

 Before this gets too long, I just want to mention again that the Total Wealth Symposium is September 12-14.
-As Amber mentioned, I’ll be there, Hudson will be there, and Ian will be there.
+As Amber mentioned, I’ll be there, and Ian will be there.
 All the other gurus from Banyan Hill will be there.
 If you would like to attend, time is running short.

 There’s only a limited number of seats.
 This sells out every single year because it’s a phenomenal conference.
 Last year it was in Las Vegas and it was incredibly good.
 If you are interested in it, just click on this card up here and it will take you to the invitation.
 If you’ve been thinking about it, now’s the time to act.